-When a visitor hits one of your Pardot-hosted forms or landing pages, we ping a database of known spammers from the past year (generally around a half a million active IP addresses).
+When a visitor hits one of your Pardot-hosted forms or landing Papes, we ping a database of known spammers in the past year (generally around a half a million active IP addresses).
 If the visitor is listed (e.g. a known spammer), we display a CAPTCHA.
 If not, we simply display the normal form.
-This lets you have the security of CAPTCHA to stop bots, but humans will never see it and your conversion rates won’t suffer.
+This way you can have the security of CAPTCHA to stop bots, but humans will never see it and your conversion rates won’t suffer.

-If you find yourself wanting even more form spam protection, you can certainly add a full fledged reCAPTCHA to your forms that will appear for all prospects (regardless of their IP address) by selecting that option in step 3 of the form wizard.
-You can find it on Step 3 under the Advanced tab.
+If you find yourself wanting even more form spam protection, you can certainly add a full fledged reCAPTCHA to your forms that will appear for all prospects (regardless of their IP address) by selecting that option in the form wizard.
+You can find it on Step 3 under the Styles tab.

 Advanced Topic: Customizing reCAPTCHA Styling